gonsolo/mojo_gpu_raytracer/README.md

-Quick'n'dirty GPU raytracer written in Mojo in two hours.
+Quick'n'dirty CPU and GPU raytracer written in Mojo in a few hours.

 ![Rendered sphere](gpu.jpeg)